team-telnyx/webrtc/packages/js/README.md

 > See [TelnyxRTC#constructor](./docs/ts/classes/telnyxrtc.md#constructor) for all options.

 Important: You should treat Connection credentials as sensitive data and should not hardcode credentials into your frontend web application.
-Check out the [examples](./examples) for sample React code that handles username and password by prompting the user.
+Check out the [app examples](./examples) for sample code that handles username and password by prompting the user.

 To hear/view calls in the browser, you'll need to specify an HTML media element: